 Of course, that number of cars out on the roads means a heightened chance of possibly getting into an accident, a possibility that is increased when one takes a look at the number of dangerous intersections to be found in the district.
-But before you get to a position where you may need an attorney who specializes in automobile collisions, let us take a look at the most dangerous streets and intersections to be found in Washington DC.
+But before you get to a position where you may need a Washington DC car accident attorney, let us take a look at the most dangerous streets and intersections to be found in Washington DC.

 One of the most hazardous streets in all of DC is 14th Street.
 Cutting a north-south swath through a busy section of Columbia Heights, the stretch of 14th Street between Quimby Street to the north and Harvard Street to the south has been noted for having numerous dangerous obstacles.
 While it is against the law for cars to stop or park in a bike lane, there are sections of 14th Street where rideshare vehicles used by Lyft or Uber drivers will move into a bike lane to pick up or drop off passengers.
 These create obstacles for bicyclists, potentially causing them to have to swerve out into traffic and harm’s way.